Sinkhole linked to abandoned cave complex in St. Louis - NewsBreak

 The natural underground formations in downtown St. Louis were blasted out and divided by masonry.
 This is a lot like what brewers did with the caves near the city’s Lemp Brewery for cold storage.
 They were eventually abandoned and partially filled with debris.

-The Lemp Brewery was established in 1840 in St. Louis and later became the Falstaff Brewing Corporation
+The Lemp Brewery was established in 1840 in St. Louis and later became the Falstaff Brewing Corporation.‘I’m still appalled’: Family outraged over charges not being filed in deadly Norman shooting

 The report from 1902 says that workers attempted to dynamite the Uhrig cellars located at 18th and Market Streets.
 They were trying to build Union Station’s foundation.
 The blasting did not do much and they left many of the spaces alone.
 The caverns are still there.